Aseismic ridge

-An aseismic ridge is “a long, linear and mountainous structure that crosses the basin floor of some oceans.”
+An aseismic ridge is "a long, linear and mountainous structure that crosses the basin floor of some oceans."
 They do not cause earthquakes.

-It is called an “aseismic ridge” because they do not receive seismic activity.
+It is called an "aseismic ridge" because they do not receive seismic activity.
 As a result, they tend to be stable.
-They are 700-5000 kilometers in length.
+They are 700-5000 km in length.

 Aseismic ridges going towards subduction zones can impact the process of subduction, causing a phenomenon known as flat slab subduction.